Annuity Vs. Lump Sum Calculator

 An Annuity vs. Lump Sum Calculator is a financial tool designed to compare the long-term value of receiving a large sum of money all at once (lump sum) versus receiving smaller, regular payments over a period (annuity).
 It helps make informed decisions when faced with options like pension payouts, lottery winnings, or large settlements.

 Annuity vs. Lump Sum Calculator Instructions

-This calculator operates by taking into account the total amount of money available, the period over which annuity payments would be spread, the frequency of annuity payments (monthly, yearly), and the expected rate of return on investments.
+This pension calculator considers the total amount of money available, the period over which annuity payments would be spread, the frequency of annuity payments (monthly, yearly), and the expected rate of return on investments.
 It calculates the future value of the lump sum if invested versus the total amount you would receive from annuity payments over time.

 - Enter Your Age: Type in your current age.

 - Input Lump Sum Amount: Add the total one-time payment you’re considering.

 - Pick Annuity Type: Choose from the payment options.